Dev-Shah/Predicting-Preterm-Birth---Webapp/README.md

 User can also see the analysis and modelling part of the project throught the application. \

-# For more information see the [slides](https://drive.google.com/file/d/1nlHIC6AKiD4liQnnST90SpgS2mHCKWNr/view?usp=sharing).
+## For more information see the [slides](https://drive.google.com/file/d/1nlHIC6AKiD4liQnnST90SpgS2mHCKWNr/view?usp=sharing).

-# Instructions:
-flask run in terminal from the root directory